 “It may be easier,” said Dr. Fredrickson, “for people to cultivate mirth, gratitude, and other positive states than to struggle to banish negative feelings like sadness and anger.”

 Due to the publicity generated by Oprah and others in the media, the public isn’t waiting for scientists to explain why gratitude works.
 People are simply beginning en masse to keep gratitude lists.
 Why?
 A simple five-minute daily gratitude ritual makes believers out of many.
 It’s like taking an emotional aspirin on emotionally painful days.
-I’ve seen a growing understanding among professionals and laypeople that it’s not life events that make a person happy or unhappy; it’s how a person copes with those events that makes the difference.
+I’ve seen a growing understanding among professionals and laypeople that it’s not life events that make a person happy or unhappy; it’s how a person copes with those events that make the difference.

 Or, as my granddad used to say, “Walt, if you’re not content with what you have, you’ll never be content with what you want!”